Home HeadphonesHeadphone Buying GuidesThe 5 Most Durable Headphones Of All Time

 The padding is also a cloth material and hasn’t torn at all.

-I find this to be a nice upgrade from the faux leather we discussed in the beginning; it’s not going to crack, peel, or flake and you’ll find this to be a huge benefit over the long haul.
+I find this to be a nice upgrade from faux leather; it’s not going to crack, peel, or flake, and you’ll find this to be a huge benefit over the long haul.

 In short, you won’t be sorry with this purchase, as the sound, comfort, and build are all incredible.